epierre038/International-food-court-project/README.md

 -- 3. Excutive summary
 Stake holder goals for me was to dig and find into customer data to see which menu items are doing well / not well and what the top customer seems to like best?
-What I found out the four category the Asian dishes was order more and American dishes where order least but Hambugers was the dishe that was odrer more.
+What I found out was out of the four category the Asian dishes was order more and American dishes where order leastnotw Hambugers was the dishe that was odrer more.

 https://public.tableau.com/views/Book1_17409787407230/Dashboard1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link

 Above is a link to the tableau public dashbored of the visual of the finding.
+What I found